C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/depression-the-littlest-guide.md

 		* You can break it by recognizing it
 	* The more dopamine you use during a euphoric phase the worse the depressive phase will be
-	* Drugs will destabilize you by artficially raising your dopamine output in the mesolimbic pathway
+	* Drugs will destabilize you by artficially raising your dopamine outputs
+		* Your brain adapts and produces less on its own
 	*	Find objectively recognizable patterns in your everydaylife to distinguish episodes
 		* Spending habits?
 Have a look at your money flow.
 		* Do you want to die or hug the world? - neither is right